Sponsor Licence

 Licence Grades: A and B

-New sponsors are often initially granted a provisional Grade A with monitoring conditions.
-Established sponsors that breach duties may be downgraded from A to B.
+New sponsors typically receive a provisional Grade A with monitoring conditions.
+Established sponsors that breach their duties can be downgraded.

 Ongoing Compliance Duties

 Holding a sponsor licence is not a one-off exercise.
-Sponsors have continuing obligations:
+The obligations are ongoing and the Home Office takes them seriously.

 2025/2026 Updates

-From July 2025, roles must meet RQF Level 6 (graduate equivalent) to qualify for Skilled Worker sponsorship — a significant tightening from the previous RQF Level 3.
-Sponsors should audit their sponsored workforce to ensure existing roles still qualify at renewal.
+From July 2025, roles must meet RQF Level 6 (graduate equivalent) to qualify for Skilled Worker sponsorship, up from RQF 3.
+That is a big jump.
+Sponsors should audit their existing workforce to confirm that current roles still qualify at renewal.

 Common Mistakes to Avoid

-- Missing 10-day reporting windows.
-Late reports are treated as failures — even if the underlying event was minor.
+- Missing the 10-day reporting window.
+Late reports count as failures, even when the underlying event was minor.

-- Sponsoring roles that don't meet the skill threshold.
-Post-July 2025, many roles that previously qualified at RQF 3 are no longer eligible.
+- Sponsoring roles below the skill threshold.
+After July 2025, many roles that qualified at RQF 3 no longer qualify at RQF 6.

 - Passing costs to workers.
-Since December 2024 this is a revocable offence — ensure contracts make no reference to fee recovery.
+Since December 2024, this is a revocable offence.
+Make sure contracts contain no fee-recovery clauses.

-- Letting the authorising officer leave without replacing them.
+- Letting the Authorising Officer leave without naming a replacement.
 The licence becomes ungoverned and risks suspension.

 Frequently Asked Questions